TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 ### Morality
 #### Good and Evil
 Good and Evil, within Vorin Theology, are said to be objective aspects that one possesses.
 With the Almighty being considered to only possess good, and the Voidbringers being considered to only possess evil.
 This possession of moral attributes shapes how they act and can act.
 But humanity has a dual-attribute, meaning they possess both good and evil, and thus can commit both good and evil deeds.
+To live a good life, Vorins are expected to emulate the Attributes of the Heralds and the Almighty.
-How sinful or virtuous one is can be measured by the Almighty and used to determine whether one goes to the Tranquiline Halls or Damnation.
+How sinful or virtuous one is can be measured by the Almighty and used to determine whether one goes to the Tranquiline Halls or to Damnation.

 #### Calling
 All Vorins are expected to choose a **Calling**, their greatest talent, granted to them by the Almighty, and practice it until death.
 However, it seems acceptable for one to choose to change their Calling.